ppresto/terraform-azure-consul-ent-aks/WAN-Federation.md

 - Auth Methods: The K8s API used to authenticate consul cluster services Check out the default policies, roles, and tokens that were created.

-## WAN Federation Only - Deploy Secondary Consul clusters using Helm
+## Deploy and federate the secondary Consul cluster using Helm

 Run `terraform init` and `terraform apply` in `./consul-secondary` to set up secondary Consul clusters.
 Once this is complete, you should have two federated Consul clusters.
 ```